omeletteburnt/GearDrop/README.md

 # GearDrop
-Basically "Carousel", but for gamers.
+Second-hand marketplace, but for gamers.